-- (a) Pedestrian or motor vehicle connections shall be required for new construction and where appropriate for any re-development of properties within the overlay district; and - (b) Rear alleys for service, utilities and employee access are strongly encouraged and will be mandatory when a proposed development is adjacent to a developed property having an existing alley. - 7.
-Signage.
-All freestanding signs for new construction shall be ground signs and comply with the standards of Article XIII, specifically for the C1(P) district as regulated by Section 1306.B.2 except that the maximum sign area shall be 44 square feet for sites with five occupants or less, and sites with more than five occupants may have an additional six square feet of area for each occupant over five, with a maximum freestanding ground sign area not to exceed 80 square feet.
-The maximum height of the sign including all portions of the support structure, measured from the grade to the top of the sign/support structure, shall be five feet.
-Attached signage as allowed in the C1(P) district shall be permitted.
+(a) Pedestrian or motor vehicle connections shall be required for new construction and where appropriate for any re-development of properties within the overlay district; and (b) Rear alleys for service, utilities and employee access are strongly encouraged and will be mandatory when a proposed development is adjacent to a developed property having an existing alley.
+7. Signage.
+All signs for new construction shall be ground signs and comply with the standards of Article XIII, and specifically for the C1(P) district as regulated by Section 1306.B.2 except that the maximum sign area shall be 44 square feet for sites with five occupants or less, and sites with more than five occupants may have an additional ten square feet of area for each occupant over five, with a maximum freestanding ground sign area not to exceed 80 square feet.
+The maximum height of the sign including all portions of the support structure, measured from the grade to the top of the sign/support structure, shall be four feet.
+Two copies of the signage plan shall be submitted with the site plan when requesting approval by the Town Council.
+The signage plan must address the following: (a) Location.
+Identification of sign locations on buildings and the building lot; (b) Materials and illumination.
+A description of the proposed sign structure and face materials, and type of illumination, if any.
+The materials and general sign design must be the same as or at a minimum complement the design of the principal structure on the lot;

-Consideration shall be given to freestanding signs proposed for new development within close proximity to the I-95 interchange, provided that the developer specifically requests relief from the height and/or sign size at the time of application for conditional zoning.
-Two copies of the signage plan shall be submitted with the conditional zoning application.
-The signage plan must address the following: - (a) Location.
-Identification of sign locations on buildings and the building lot; - (b) Materials and illumination.
-A description of the proposed sign structure, sign face materials, and type of illumination, if any.
-The materials and general sign design must be the same as or at a minimum complement the design of the principal structure on the lot; - (c) Size.
+(c) Size.
 Itemization of sign size and band areas at identified locations.
-Allocation of sign area for multi-tenant structures may favor one tenant or series of tenants over another, provided the property owner identifies the available sign area per tenant; - (d) Letter style.
-Description of dominant letter style and letter height proposed to be used on the sign(s); - (e) Color.
+Allocation of sign area for multi-tenant structures may favor one tenant or series of tenants over another, provided the property owner identifies the available sign area per tenant; (d) Letter style.
+Description of dominant letter style and letter height proposed to be used on the sign(s); (e) Color.
 Listing of the colors to be used on each sign and lettering.
-Neon lighting must be specifically noted and approved by the Town Council prior to installation of any sign. - 8.
-Lighting.
+Neon lighting must be specifically noted and approved by the Town Council prior to installation of any sign.
+8. Lighting.
 All pedestrian areas, including off-street parking areas are to be lighted with shielded, controlled lighting, and shall complement the proposed development in color and style while being consistent with existing lighting of adjacent or nearby developed non-residential properties.
-The provisions of Section 1102.M shall apply in this district. - 9.
-Open space.
+The provisions of Section 1102.M shall apply in this district.
+9. Open space.
 Where possible, property owners are encouraged to preserve and provide open space areas.
 If preserved open space or developed parks are offered to and accepted by the town, the property owner will receive a density bonus for the equivalent land area outside the commercial core overlay district.
-The density bonus shall be calculated at the R40 density rate. - 10.
-Conflict with other ordinance or regulatory provisions.
+The density bonus shall be calculated at the R40 density rate.
+10. Conflict with other ordinance or regulatory provisions.
 Wherever there is conflict or inconsistency between the Commercial Core Overlay district provisions and other regulations with any local, state or federal law, the most restrictive standard shall apply.
 When the provisions of this district conflict with other provisions of this ordinance, the overlay district provisions shall prevail.